mrudorfer/burg-toolkit/readme.md

 .\env\Scripts\Activate.ps1  # windows powershell
 pip install -e .  # installs burg_toolkit in editable mode
 ```
 This will also install all required dependencies.

-Currently the dependencies are relatively messy because I used PyCharms feature to identify dependencies automatically and it lists everything, not just the "main" packages.
+Note that for me a pycollada package is making trouble and an error message is printed,
+but it gets resolved later in the process and all is fine.
+Open an issue if you experience any problems.

 ### usage